abik11/tips-tricks/DB.md

 ```

 ### TVF
-TVF (Table Valued Function) or UDF (User Defined Function) are SQL functions that return tables and their results may be used to query similarily to a typical table or view.
+TVF (Table Valued Function) or UDF (User Defined Function) are SQL functions that return tables and their results may be used in a query in **SELECT**, **WHERE** or **HAVING** statement.
 Their definition may look like stored procedures but functionality is rather closer to views.
 ```sql
 CREATE FUNCTION EmployeeReport
 (